AdobeDocs/workfront-learn.pt-BR/help/manage-work/project-timelines/track-work-progress-from-the-project-timeline.md

 ---
 title: Acompanhe o progresso da linha do tempo do projeto
-description: Saiba como rastrear o progresso do trabalho a partir da linha do tempo do projeto usando o status de porcentagem concluída e progresso.
+description: Saiba como acompanhar o progresso do trabalho na linha do tempo do projeto usando percentual concluído e status do progresso.
 activity: use
 team: Technical Marketing
 feature: Work Management